 People want to see authenticity and real people – even B2B buyers.
 A people-centric approach can make a big difference, particularly as your brand stands out among the overload of bots and obviously automated, impersonal social selling.
 In particular, the consistent engagement of senior leadership on social media can have numerous benefits for your brand.

-B2B Influencer Marketing Myths.
-Employees would prefer to work for a CEO who uses social media
+- Employees would prefer to work for a CEO who uses social media by more than a 5:1 ratio compared to a CEO who does not.

 Individual employees working as ambassadors don’t detract from your efforts to build your brand’s digital influence.
 As employees, their contributions positively enhance your brand’s digital influence, working synergistically.
 By engaging on social media, employees can provide a behind-the-scenes glimpse, authentically revealing how engaged and happy employees are.
 In turn, this demonstrates how motivated staff is to develop quality products, provide good service, and remain with the company to deliver consistency.